 AMSTI (Alabama Math, Science, and Technology Initiative) is an Alabama Department of Education initiative to improve math, science, and technology education across the state.
-AMSTI or Carolina Biological inquirybased hands on learning will be used to teach science in all the K-4 Elmore County classrooms.
-AMSTI and Carolina Biological help students develop the knowledge and skills needed to succeed in post- secondary studies and the workforce.
+AMSTI or Carolina Biological inquirybased hands on learning will be used to teach science in some K-8 Elmore County classrooms.
+AMSTI and Carolina Biological help students develop the knowledge and skills needed to succeed in post-secondary studies and the workforce.